Georgetime/Learnbook/README.md

 # Learnbook

-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple work.
 Use git merge with --no-ff